miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Nichte has Psychotics 3, Firecalling 3, Aethernautics 3, Domain 4, Necromancy 5, Monstrosity 5, _Memorize, Sun Shard, Cornucopia_
 - Quote: _*“Nichte scares the children, well, everybody, but she works hard to go out of her way help anyone as best she can.” - an ORC Agent.*_

-Nichte was alifelong slave in an old Hespatian family that likes to play with fire.
+Nichte was a lifelong slave in an old Hespatian family that likes to play with fire.
 She was used as a sacrificial test for controlling Outsider corruption.
 It didn’t go as planned but they still gained a potent slave, until a Lunabellan raid stormed the compound lead by a Culicarius, who subdued and offered her a choice, and control over herself.

 ## Companion: Ælfflæd (now Daphne)